Tests as an investment

 - Uncle Bob, The Three Laws of TDD

 I remember the first time I followed this rule to the letter - the tests were good, the code was clean and I ended up throwing it all away.
 I trialed the code in a real life situation and the code ultimately proved unnecessary.
-It solved the wrong problem.

 The cost of building mocks